Front door with windows flanking each side

 How Verified Approval Could Help

-Rocket Mortgage’s Verified Approval can give you even more of a leg up on the competition by assuring the seller that you can qualify for the loan you need.
+Verified Approval from Rocket Mortgage can give you even more of a leg up on the competition by assuring the seller that you can qualify for the loan you need.
 A seller looking at multiple offers is more likely to lean toward a buyer with approved funding – and having earnest money down on top of it can make your offer stand out even more.

 How Much Earnest Money Is Enough?

-The amount of earnest money you should offer depends on the particular real estate market your desired property is in.
+The amount of earnest money may depend on the particular real estate market your desired property is in.
 A languishing real estate listing in a slow market may not need as much earnest money as in a hot market with multiple buyers who are vying for the same property.
 If you plan to purchase in a neighborhood where cash offers and bidding wars are common, a higher good faith deposit is a good idea.

 Is Earnest Money Refundable?